Instead of finding out mistakes from just a random blogger, you can learn from 5 of them.

 And for your blog to stand out from this huge list, it needs to be great and actionable.

-So instead of focusing on quantity (publish more often), focus on Quality (less often but amazing content).
+So instead of focusing on quantity (publish more often), focus on Quality content (less often but amazing content).

 Build BackLinks (Relationships With Other Bloggers):